BogdanovaTsvetana/Angular-project/documentation.md

 * To run server cd server folder and node index.js

-The Application allows visitors to browse through the list of childminders.
+The Application allows visitors to browse through the list of nannies.
-After registration they can also register as childminder(nanny).
+After registration they can also register as nanny.

 Navigation
 Guests can see the links to Home, List, Login and Register.
-Logged-in users that are not registered as nanny can see Home, List, Welcome "user", Register as Nanny, Logout.
+Logged users that are not registered as nanny can see Home, List, Welcome "user", Register as Nanny, Profile, Inbox, Logout.
-Logged-in nannies can see Home, List, Welcome "user", Profile, Logout.
+Logged nannies can see Home, List, Welcome "user", Profile, Inbox, Logout.

 Home
 Information about the site.
 Visible without authentication.

-List All Childminders
+List All Nannies
 List of all nannies.
 Visible without authentication.
 Clicking on [read more] button should redirect to login if not registered user.